 Kelly Criterion: Optimal Sizing for Known Edges

-The Kelly Criterion calculates the mathematically optimal position size for a strategy with a known edge.
+The Kelly Criterion calculates the mathematically optimal position size for a known edge.
 But the full Kelly comes with a warning label.

 What Is the Kelly Criterion?